 South Dakota is home to numerous expansive national and state parks, each one packed with memorable scenic by-ways, hiking trails and countless opportunities for exploring, camping, canoeing and fishing.
 Top of the list should be Badlands National Park, a barren lunar-like landscape filled with spectacularly eroded geological formations and prehistoric wonders.
 Then there’s Custer State Park for classic Black Hills landscapes of thick forests, granite peaks and mountain lakes, along with rich wildlife sightings.
 For a change of scene, head below ground to witness the magnificent sprawling cave systems at Wind Cave National Park and Jewel Cave National Monument.

 Beyond the stunning natural heritage, the state boasts a rich history and bustling urban life.
 The town of Deadwood does a fantastic job at recreating the untamed world of the Wild West.
-Rapid City is the region’s commercial heart, with plenty of shops, restaurants and museums, as well as providing easy access to the national parks.
+Rapid City is the region’s commercial heart, with plenty of shops, restaurants and museums, as well as providing easy access to the national and state parks.

 Five reasons to visit South Dakota

 - Don’t miss the iconic Mount Rushmore.
 Known as America’s “Shrine of Democracy” it’s one of the country’s premier tourist sites, attracting nearly 3 million people every year

 - Explore stunning landscapes and spectacular geology across stunning national and state parks.
 The captivating Badlands and beauty of the Black Hills are not be missed

 - Get active in the outdoors.
 Hike, bike, run, paddle, fish, camp… whatever your preference, it’s all possible here